-The new year has started on a truly cold note.
+The new year has turned cold quickly.

-We’re now in one of the coldest snaps in decades.
 While we still haven’t seen any snow, this freezing weather is producing some incredible sights like these frozen waterfalls nearby in the North Carolina mountains.

 Check out these waterfalls captured by RomanticAsheville.com Travel Guide last week.
 All of these are located in the Brevard, Highlands and Cherokee areas.
 While they have good trails to follow, hiking shoes with strong grips are highly recommended for icy areas.
 All are free to visit.
 As always, be very careful and stay on the trail.
 Go to RomanticAsheville.com for complete guides for each.